5 Practical Tips to Lose Weight 5 kg in just 1 Month

 The real magic happens when you combine both:

-• Strength training builds muscle, and more muscle means your body burns more calories even when you're just sitting on the couch
+🏋️ Strength training — builds muscle, and more muscle means your body burns more calories even when you're resting

 You don't need to go overboard.
 Aim for 150 minutes of moderate exercise per week — that's just 30 minutes, 5 days a week.
-Add 2 strength training sessions on top of that, and you're in great shape (literally).
+Add 2 strength training sessions on top of that, and you're in great shape.

 👉 Want to know what to eat to fuel your workouts better?
 Read: 10 Best Foods for Sports Performance